The Rats of Tobruk: Modern commemoration

 The Rats of Tobruk hold an identifiable place within the ranks of returned servicemen, particularly in Australia, where there is the Rats of Tobruk Memorial in Canberra.

 On 22 March 1944, the original members of the Rats of Tobruk formed the North Bondi Sub-Branch of the Returned and Services League of Australia and it is still known in modern times as Tobruk House or The Rathouse.
 In 2003, The New York Times ran an article on The Rathouse calling it "an ideal beachside hang out."

 Their overarching international association, The Rats of Tobruk Association, is partly responsible for the erection of numerous monuments in Australia and the UK and involvement with official memorial services.
 The association also organised with the Royal Mint of Australia the striking of a 50-year anniversary medallion in 1991.

 The association's insignia shows the elements of a large uppercase letter 'T', for Tobruk, a long-tailed desert rat, and a crown.
 The crown depicted is variously the Tudor Crown or St Edward's Crown (since 1953), representing allegiance to the Australian Sovereign, or a crown mimicking Tobruk's official pre-war city flag which was liberated from the city's hall during the siege.

 In April 2007, the Victorian contingent of the Rats of Tobruk Association concluded that it could no longer afford the upkeep of Tobruk House, the inner-city Melbourne meeting hall that had been purchased by the Association in the 1950s.
 Back then, the Victorian Association had 1,800 members.
 By 2007, there were just 80 left, all aged in their 80s and 90s, who decided to sell the hall.
 From the sale, they hoped to raise up to A$1.5 million to be used for research at Royal Children's Hospital, Melbourne, where a neuroscience ward, the Rats of Tobruk Ward, had already been named after them.
-Bill Gibbons, who made his wealth out of trucking, went well beyond the expected price to outbid a Sydney developer for A$1.73 million.
-As reported by The Age, "in an act that stunned the old diggers, Mr Gibbons... then told the veterans they could keep the hall as long as they wanted."
+Bill Gibbins, owner of a trucking company, bid beyond the expected price to outbid a Sydney developer for A$1.73 million.
+As reported by The Age, "in an act that stunned the old diggers, Mr Gibbons[sic]... then told the veterans they could keep the hall as long as they wanted."

 The first memorial was built in the Tobruk War Cemetery, Tobruk, Libya, built circa January 1942, subsequently replaced, but later destroyed.